All-Things-WWW/internet-masterpiece-gatsby/content/pages/home.md

 subtitle: 'A Netlify and Gatsby starter project for All Things WWW'
 meta:
   description: This is a meta description.
-  title: The Ultimate Gatsby Starter
+  title: An opinonated starter project
 ---
 Internet Masterpiece is an opinionated starter project used for [All Things WWW](https://www.allthingswww.com) to help them create lightning fast websites with [Gatsby](https://gatsbyjs.org) and [Netlify CMS](https://netlifycms.org).